influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.5/introduction/installation.md

   echo "deb https://repos.influxdata.com/${DISTRIB_ID,,} ${DISTRIB_CODENAME} stable" | sudo tee /etc/apt/sources.list.d/influxdb.list
   ```

-  ### Debian

-  Add the InfluxData repository with the following commands:
+  **Debian:** Add the InfluxData repository with the following commands:

   ```bash
   # Before adding Influx repository, run this so that apt will be able to read the repository.